Frankfurt curfew grounds Lufthansa Cape Town flights

 “Cape Town will no longer be served from Frankfurt this winter because we can’t leave our passengers stranded,” said Kratky, in charge of flight operations at Lufthansa’s passenger airlines division.

-He cited the example of a plane due to fly to Johannesburg being forced to turn round on the Frankfurt tarmac last Thursday night after a problem loading a container.
+He cited the example of a plane due to fly to Johannesburg being forced to turn round on the Franfurt tarmac last Thursday night after a problem loading a container.

 Instead, the Cape Town flight will be shifted to Munich, which itself has been dealt a blow to expansion plans after a proposed third runway was voted down by residents.